DHSProgram/DHS-Analysis-Code/Intro_DHSdata_Analysis/Readme.md

 This program will show an example of an analysis to answer a research question from start to finish.
 This uses code from the previous sections: Recoding, Survey design, Exporting tabulations to excel, and Regression.

 ## Special or advanced topics
 This folder contains several useful programs for advanced analysis of DHS data.
-This includes: multilevel weights, household structure, coding of special indicators, and more.
+This includes: multilevel weights, survival analysis, coding of special indicators, and more to come.